Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

 - Authentication errors
 - Unexpected errors (waits and retries)

+## Advanced Features

+- **Custom Parsing**: Implement custom parsing logic in `parse_interaction()` function to extract specific fields from generated text.
+- **Batch Processing**: The script supports generating large datasets in batches to manage API usage and processing time.
+- **Extensibility**: The modular design allows for easy addition of new features or integration with other data processing pipelines.

+## Troubleshooting

+- **API Key Issues**: Ensure your OpenAI API key is correctly set in the `.env` file.
+- **Rate Limiting**: If you encounter frequent rate limit errors, try increasing the `delay` value in your config file.
+- **Model Availability**: Make sure the specified model in your config file is available in your OpenAI plan.
+- **Script Execution**: If you're having trouble running the script, make sure you're using the correct path to the Python interpreter in your virtual environment: `./venv/bin/python main-script.py config-file.yaml`

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License

 This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ## Disclaimer

 This project is for educational and research purposes only.
 Ensure you comply with OpenAI's use-case policy and terms of service when using their API.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+The generated data should not be used for any malicious purposes or to create misleading information.